Mike Williams from Studiotime

-For a while, Mike Williams had been paying attention to how his friends in the music industry looked for, compared, and booked studio time.
-They relied heavily on their networks and sent text messages to find out about available studios, rents, and equipment.
-He thought there had to be a better way to do it and set out to build it.
+For a while before, Mike Williams had been paying attention to how his friends in the music industry tried to find, compare, and book music studios.
+They relied heavily on their networks and sent text messages to find out about available studios, equipment, rates, and so on.
+He knew there had to be a better way to do it and set out to build it.

-Mike did some online research, and to his surprise, he didn't find anyone who was trying to solve the same problem.
+Mike did some initial industry research, which revealed that to his surprise, he couldn't find anyone trying to solve the same problem.
 That’s when he came up with an ambitious concept: "Studiotime, an Airbnb for music studios."

 As the founder of a few fast-growing marketplace startups, Mike had lots of other obligations and knew that Studiotime would need to be a passion project.

 "That's why I decided I could only spend one evening building it.
 Even though I had no idea if setting up a fully functional marketplace in one evening would even be possible."

-After deciding to skip the dinner, Mike found Sharetribe.
-Amazingly, he was able to achieve exactly what he had wanted: the site was up and running the same evening.
+After deciding to skip the dinner that evening, Mike found Sharetribe.
+Amazingly, he was able to achieve exactly what he had wanted: his site was up and running the same evening.